Cédric Bakambu: Olympiacos

 On 16 September 2022, Bakambu signed for Greek club Olympiacos on a contract until 30 June 2025.

 Al-Nasr

 On 29 June 2023, UAE Pro League club Al-Nasr announced that Bakambu had signed a two-year contract with the club.

 Galatasaray

 On 22 July 2023, it was announced by Turkish club Galatasaray that negotiations with its club Al-Nasr for an agreement were started.
 A day later, Bakambu transferred to Süper Lig club Galatasaray on a permanent basis.
 He signed a two-year contract for a €700,000 fee.
 On 2 August, he made his debut in a Champions League qualifying match against Žalgiris Vilnius.
 On 8 November, he scored his first Champions League goal in the 93rd minute of stoppage time in a 2–1 away defeat against Bayern Munich.

 Betis

 On 1 February 2024, Bakambu signed a two-and-a-half-year contract with Real Betis.
+He scored seven goals in the 2024–25 UEFA Europa Conference League campaign as the club reached the final.

+San Diego FC

+On 3 September 2026, Bakambu signed a two-year contract with Major League Soccer club San Diego FC.